antoninvacheret/DataML-N2P/README.md

 Continue on the the introduction of tools and data manipulation with exercises

 ### Session 2 : Data manipulation, visualisation, basics of data analysis, intro to tensors
-Course : introduction to the pdml_extended datasets : type of datasets (reco, low level, time series, images, visualisation methods, applying selection cuts, correlations, embedding visualisation algorithms.
+Course : introduction to the pdml_extended datasets : type of datasets (reco, low level, time series, images, visualisation methods (PCA), applying selection cuts, correlations, embedding visualisation algorithms (t-SNE, UMAP).
 Introduction to basic statistical methods.
 More advanced examples with pandas - Quick introduction to streamlit / plotly / seaborn for interactive plots.
 Example of how to prepare a labelled dataset for Pytorch/Keras.

 Practicals :
 study another type of datasets : time series of pulses / other